wildlux/OLLAMA_LOCAL/README.md

 - Video etc... )

 [ Details  of your data]
-When Click or Drag&Drop this part it's will be enable open and show some details like
+When Click or Drag&Drop this part it's will be enable section B ==To==> C  and show some details like:
 - Show the Reference location ?
 Book  / Video / DATABASE
 - Show Metadata [ Will help you in LLM ]